WillNye/cloudumi/frontend/README.md

 The build is minified and the filenames include the hashes.<br />

-Once the build is done, it copies the files in build directory to ../consoleme/templates directory to package them with backend code.
+Once the build is done, it copies the files in build directory to ../noq/templates directory to package them with backend code.
-You can locally test this by accessing `http://localhost:8081` to see the actual build output served from ConsoleMe Tornado server.
+You can locally test this by accessing `http://localhost:8081` to see the actual build output served from NOQ Tornado server.

 ## `yarn lint` and `yarn lint:fix`